 - Have experience working on projects or jobs related to the environment (preferred but not necessary)

-- Attend all 7 mentorship sessions
+- Attend all mentorship sessions and be punctual

 - Read materials recommended by mentors

-- Implement a project after the programme
+- Implement an individual project of your own choice after the mentorship programme

 - The programme is free but mentees pay for their own expenses